After work, a lot of folks are hitting the barre for a healthier happy hour!

 The gymnastics dowel grip gets its name from the small piece of rubber tubing, or dowel rod, that sits at the top just under the finger holes.
 The dowel acts as a mechanical detent that helps the gymnast hold onto the rail and reduces the pressure and friction their fingers, hands and wrists encounter or need to maintain their hold or, well, grip on the bar.

-The different types of gymnastics equipment: uneven bars, rings, high bar and parallel bars require their own specifically designated dowel grips that are made to work with the skills performed and the dimensions of the rails native to that piece of equipment.
+The different types of gymnastics equipment: uneven bars, rings, horizontal bar and parallel bars require their own specifically designated dowel grips that are made to work with the skills performed and the dimensions of the rails native to that piece of equipment.

-The men’s high bar, for instance, uses a smaller diameter rail than the women’s uneven bars.
+The men’s horizontal bar, for instance, uses a smaller diameter rail than the women’s uneven bars.
 Also, men tend to hang from the dowel on the high bar and not close their hand all the way around it; while they do close their hand around the rails used for the rings.
 Additionally, male and female gymnasts wear dowel grips that are designed to fit their, typically, larger or smaller hands.
 It is for these reasons that gymnastics dowel grips are not interchangeable and should be matched grip to equipment.

 The gymnastics palm guard does exactly what you might guess by its name.
 It protects the palm.
 Palm guards are typically used by beginning or non-competitive gymnasts who want some protection in recreational gymnastics classes.